EvolutedNewMedia/ansible-restic/README.md

 The role will download and install the restic binary (version `restic_version`) into `restic_path` if the file does not exist.

-If you want to force the installation, overwrite the binary or update restic, you can run ansible with `--extra-vars restic_force_install=true`.

 If you want to force the installation, overwrite the binary or update restic, you can run ansible with `--extra-vars restic_install=true`.

 ### Restic configuration